Holger Czukay: Early life

-Czukay was born as Holger Schüring on 24 March 1938 in the Free City of Danzig (present-day Gdańsk, Poland).
-According to Holger, his grandfather told the Third Reich officials that their family "must be Aryan", and came up with a family tree supporting the claim.
+Czukay was born Holger Schüring on 24 March 1938 in the Free City of Danzig (present-day Gdańsk, Poland).
+According to Holger, his grandfather told Third Reich officials that their family "must be Aryan", and came up with a family tree supporting the claim.
 The family also changed their Polish last name "Czukay" to Schüring, a Dutch name.
 In early 1945, after World War II, his family was expelled from Poland.
 They booked tickets for a passage on the ship MV Wilhelm Gustloff, which was due to depart on 13 January 1945, but at the last moment his grandmother changed her mind and took them to the railway station, where they boarded a train carrying wounded soldiers to Berlin.
-Gustloff was hit by a Soviet torpedo, and almost ten thousand passengers died.
+The Gustloff was sunk by a Soviet torpedo, and almost ten thousand passengers died.

-Czukay family resettled to Limburg an der Lahn, and when Holger was in his teens, moved to Duisburg, where he attended the Gerhard Mercator Scientific School and worked part-time in a radio and TV repair shop.
+The Czukay family resettled in Limburg an der Lahn, and when Holger was in his teens, moved to Duisburg, where he attended the Gerhard Mercator Scientific School and worked part-time in a radio and TV repair shop.
 While working at the shop he became fond of the aural qualities of radio broadcasts (anticipating his use of shortwave radio broadcasts as musical elements) and became familiar with the rudiments of electrical repair and engineering.
 Around that time, in the late fifties, Czukay was playing double bass in local jazz bands, including his own Holger Czukay Quintet.
-His fascination for music inclined Czukay's relocation to East Berlin and enrollment at the Hochschule für Musik Hanns Eisler Berlin in February 1962.
+His fascination with music led to Czukay relocating to East Berlin and enrolling at the Hochschule für Musik Hanns Eisler Berlin in February 1962.
 Holger was expelled from the Berlin Music Academy, but kept pursuing his music studies.

 Czukay signed up to Karlheinz Stockhausen's new-music course in Cologne, studying under Stockhausen from 1963 to 1966.
 While studying he met his future Can bandmates—Irmin Schmidt and David C. Johnson.
 In May 1966, Czukay resettled to St Gallen (Switzerland) taking up a lecturing post in music at the Institut auf dem Rosenberg.
 One of his pupils, Michael Karoli, familiarised Czukay with the contemporary rock music, introducing him to The Beatles, Velvet Underground, and Frank Zappa.
 Holger particularly liked "I Am the Walrus", impressed by its unusual musical structure and blasts of AM radio noise; perpetrating "avant-garde pranks in a pop/rock context".
-Czukay and Karoli played with rock pianist Tony Ashton and several members of his band, Remo Four, proposing him an idea to form an experimental band, but didn't followed through.
+Czukay and Karoli played with rock pianist Tony Ashton and several members of his band, Remo Four, proposing an idea to form an experimental band, but didn't follow it through.
 When Michael was finishing school, Czukay was fired from the Institut auf dem Rosenberg, as Czukay explained, "for being too … er … intriguing!"

 In late 1967, Czukay got a letter from Irmin inviting Holger to form a group in Cologne.
 Czukay brought Karoli with him.